Radiotherapy for Benign Disease - Board Review Summary

 ElementPractical point

-ToxicityErythema, desquamation, pigment changes, telangiectasia; protect breast/thyroid/gonads/lens when relevant
+ToxicityErythema, desquamation, pigment change, telangiectasia; protect breast, thyroid, gonads, and lens when relevant.

 Dupuytren Disease